Reclaim Nutritional Support Planner

 Resveratrol: Resveratrol is a very unique estrogen modulator and has similar effects as the ingredient DIM.
 It balances estrogen levels based on the body’s needs.
 In some situations it acts as a phytoestrogen and encourages estrogen synthesis and in other situations it can block estrogen production.

-Lion’s Mane: Lions Mane reduce anxiety and depression, help repair nerve damage and may protect against dementia.
-Lions Mane also has strong anti-inflammatory, antioxidant and immune-boosting abilities and been shown to lower the risk of heart disease, cancer, ulcers and diabetes.
+Lion’s Mane: Lion’s Mane reduces anxiety and depression, helps repair nerve damage and may protect against dementia.
+Lion’s Mane also has strong anti-inflammatory, antioxidant and immune-boosting abilities and has been shown to lower the risk of heart disease, cancer, ulcers and diabetes.

 Turmeric: Turmeric is a superfood with potent anti-inflammatory and antioxidant properties.

-Chastetree: Chastetree supports the pituitary gland to reduce levels of follicle-stimulating hormone and increase luteinizing hormone, and thus reduces estrogen and increases progesterone levels – both of which are necessary for your body to ovulate, for regular menstrual cycles, and to avoid symptoms of hormonal imbalance.
-It is added to relieve digestive disturbances and menstrual cramps that are a result of hormones released during menstruation.
+Chastetree: Chastetree supports the pituitary gland to reduce levels of follicle-stimulating hormone and increase luteinizing hormone, and thus reduces estrogen and increases progesterone levels.
+This supports ovulation, regular menstrual cycles, and helps avoid symptoms of hormonal imbalance.
+It also helps relieve digestive disturbances and menstrual cramps during menstruation.

 White Yam: White yam benefits conditions such as premenstrual syndrome (PMS), hot flashes, menstrual cramps, vaginal dryness, low libido, and osteoporosis.

-Vitamins B6: B6 supports protein and glucose metabolism plus the manufacture of hemoglobin.
-In addition, Vitamin B6 is also involved in keeping the lymph nodes, thymus and spleen healthy.
+Vitamin B6: Vitamin B6 supports protein and glucose metabolism and the manufacture of hemoglobin.
+It also helps keep the lymph nodes, thymus, and spleen healthy.

 Astragalus: Astragalus is an immune-boosting, anti-aging and anti-inflammatory herb.
-It is also used against heart disease, diabetes and other conditions.
+It is also used to support heart health, diabetes management, and other conditions.

-Zinc: Zinc regulates the immune function, effects learning and memory, treats the common cold, is responsible for wound healing and decreases risk of age-related chronic disease.
+Zinc: Zinc regulates immune function, affects learning and memory, supports wound healing, helps treat the common cold, and decreases the risk of age-related chronic disease.